enkidevs/curriculum/lua/roblox-studio/events-application/events-application-ii.md

 ## Content
 We now need to create a way to **identify and access a player's avatar**.

+In the Touched syntax, the function() parameter represents any part that triggers the Touched signal.

-If you may have noticed when testing various aspects, your avatar will show up as a model[1] in the workspace.
+Additionally, you may have noticed while testing that your avatar will show up as a model[1] in the workspace.
 Since any body part is considered a child of the avatar, we can use parent to access the avatar.

 ```lua
 lavaVar = game.Workspace.Lava